 |3||San Jose||2.0%||21,373||Santa Clara||1,051,316|

 Solar per capita for ten largest California counties

 |Rank by population||County||Solar installations per capita||Total Solar Installations in County||County Population|

 Not surprisingly, smaller towns and counties tend to have higher solar adoption rates than more populated urban areas.
 None of our largest cities come close to Nevada City's 22% adoption rate or Glenn County's 6% adoption rate.

 That said, there is a striking contrast in solar adoption rates among the state's ten largest cities and counties, even among similarly sized large cities.
-At the top of the pile, what accounts for the difference between San Diego's 3% adoption rate and LA's 1% rate?
+What accounts for the difference between San Diego's 3% adoption rate and LA's 1% rate?
 Or Bakersfield's 6.7% adoption rate vs. Anaheim's .5% rate?

 The answer can't just be inherent differences between urban/suburban/rural towns.
 For example, almost 4% of all San Diego county residents have solar, but only 3% of city residents.
 But that flips when we head up north: over 4% of Sacramento city residents have solar, but less than 2% for Sacramento county overall.

-Local solar installers have long noted that vast differences in permitting and inspection red tape between jurisdictions.
+One possible answer: Local solar installers observe vast differences in permitting and inspection red tape between jurisdictions.
 And some areas are served by public utilities that have terrible solar policies.
 Palo Alto is notorious for having both problems, which may explain why this wealthy and tech-savvy city has one of the lowest solar adoption rates in the state (.07%).

 Related post: Who will be the 1 millionth solar user?